hobbyquaker/node-red-contrib-polymer/README.md

 ## Install

-As usual do `npm install node-red-polymer`.
+As usual do `npm install node-red-contrib-polymer`.
 Default URL of the Dashboard is then `http://<node-red-host>:<node-red-port>/polymer`.